sedol1339/files/abstracts.md

     - It does not require a validation set, thus enabling the optimizer to use all available training data
     - We test on linear and MLP models

+Mallya, A., & Lazebnik, S. (2017).
+PackNet: Adding Multiple Tasks to a Single Network by Iterative Pruning. arXiv, 1711.05769.
+Retrieved from https://arxiv.org/abs/1711.05769v2

 Molchanov, D., Ashukha, A., & Vetrov, D. (2017).
 Variational Dropout Sparsifies Deep Neural Networks. arXiv, 1701.05369.
 Retrieved from https://arxiv.org/abs/1701.05369v3

     - We extend a recently proposed Variational Dropout to the case when dropout rates are unbounded